labtrac/test-documentation/documentation/faqs.md

 #### How do I change the quantity on a Product or Material in a job?

+To change the quantity on either a Product or Material within a job simply select the Product/Material line and type the quantity that you require.

+>**Remember**
+>
+>**Products** can only have whole numbers as quantities whereas **Materials** can have a decimal place.
+{: .alert.alert-info}
 - - -

 #### How do i add a Discount?